How to Create a Product Prototype: A Step-by-Step Guide

 No matter what type of prototype you’re building, starting with your users is going to be the most effective and efficient strategy.

-After all, you want to make sure you’re creating a product and functionality that reflects what your target market actually needs and wants — not just what your team thinks they need or want.
+After all, you want to create a product that reflects what your target market actually needs, not just what your team assumes.

 2. Sketch out your design

-3. Choose a prototyping tool that can do the heavy lifting for you
+3. A prototyping tool can do the heavy lifting for you

-Once you’re ready to start building your digital prototype, you want to choose the right tool for the job.
+When choosing a tool to build your app, you want to choose the right tool for the job.
 Ideally, this is a prototyping tool that can:

-• do the heavy lifting for you right now, in the prototyping stage, and
+• Do the heavy lifting for you from the start, and

 “In the beginning, don’t waste time and resources on custom designs.
 Instead, use pre-built components that meet your needs.” — Arthur Kieffer, Founder and CTO at Cube